Introduction

 Average kinetic energy, potential energy, total energy, and temperature over time.

-• Temperature prediction: Training models to estimate local temperature from atomic motions
+• Temperature prediction: Estimating local temperature from atomic motion

 Trajectory Analysis